 Students can satisfy "comps" requirements through one of two options: exam option and major area paper option-see below.
+Passing comps is the last requirement before one can advance to candidacy.

 Exam Option.
 Comprehensive exams consist of two main components: A take-home exam with two questions that are general/integrative in nature and a take-home exam with two questions that are specialized and related to programmatic research.
 The general/integrative (GI) questions may draw from and integrate such content areas as psychometrics, assessment, psychopathology, ethics, therapy/interventions, clinical research methods, diversity, development, and history and systems.
-Each year, at least one of the questions will assess issues in research methods, and one other question will require that students integrate knowledge across at least two foundational areas in psychology (i.e., biological, affective, cognitive, developmental, and social) and then apply this integration to content area in clinical psychology.
+Each year, at least one of the questions will assess issues in research methods, and one other question will require that students integrate knowledge across at least two foundational areas in psychology (i.e., biological, affective, cognitive, developmental, and social) and then apply this integration to content concentration in clinical psychology.
 Thus, students are expected to gain knowledge in these domains and demonstrate competency by developing a passing comprehensive exam response.
 The research area specific (RAS) questions are related to the student's identified area of programmatic research (i.e., the area of study for her/his dissertation).
 More detailed information on the parameters of the comprehensive exam system is available on the Psychology Department website.

-Students must have completed their core course work and their thesis before comps.
-Exceptions to the course work requirement are as follows: (1) You may have one Quant/Research Methods course remaining, (2) Three clinical specialization courses remaining, and (3) one DSK/breadth course remaining.
-You can sit for comps during the semester that you will complete the course requirements.

-Students must defend the Master's thesis successfully one full month prior to the first day of exams and be approved by their major professor to take the exams.
+Students must have completed their core course work and their Master's thesis before comps.
+Exceptions to the course work requirement are as follows: (1) one Quant/Research Methods course remaining, (2) Three clinical specialization courses remaining, and (3) one DSK/breadth course remaining.
+You can sit for comps during the semester that you will complete the final course requirements.
+To be able to sit for comps, students must defend the Master's thesis successfully one full month prior to the first day of exams and be approved by their major professor to take the exams.
 Please note that this does not mean that you must have the final revisions of the thesis completed and accepted by the Office of Graduate Studies.
 However, if considerable changes are required by the thesis committee, your major advisor has the option of requiring that all revisions be completed prior to granting approval to take the comprehensive exam.
 Please see the Request to Sit for Ph.D.
 Qualifying Examination in Clinical Psychology form, available on the department website.

-Comprehensive Exams will be given for the Clinical area twice a year: Fall General/Integrative comps will be given on the first Friday of October and Spring General/Integrative comps will be given on the Friday of spring break.
+Comprehensive Exams will be given for the Clinical concentration twice a year: Fall General/Integrative comps will be given on the first Friday of October and Spring General/Integrative comps will be given on the Friday of spring break.
 All students will be given the G/I questions at the same time (Friday at 4:00pm with a deadline of Monday at 9:00am) for that particular semester.
 The RAS section can be given anytime within six months of the G/I section for that particular semester.

-Major Area Paper Option: Students who are in good standing in the program have the option of requesting to write a Major Area Paper (MAP) in lieu of the Comprehensive Examination.
+Major Area Paper Option: Students who are in good standing in the major have the option of requesting to write a Major Area Paper (MAP) in lieu of the Comprehensive Examination.